AKMARTIAN/BAM_mxtrx/README.md

-Here's your rewritten text in the format of a GitHub README file for the "BAM Analyser" project:

----

 # BAM Analyser

 The BAM Analyser is a Python script designed to analyze base and mapping quality distributions from BAM files.
 It provides essential quality metrics and generates informative visual plots to help understand the data better.